veroxzik/djdao-documentation/README.md

 # djdao-documentation
 This repo contains relevant engineering details for various DJ Dao / Gamo2 controllers.

-This repo is not affilliated with DJ Dao or Gamo2 in any way and represents indepedent work based on their products.
+This repo is not affilliated with DJ Dao or Gamo2 in any way and represents independent work based on their products.
 For commercial support, contact Gamo2 directly.

 ## Summary